-A company is considered single-shareholder if it has only one founder.
+A company is considered a single shareholder if it has only one founder.
 This is usually the case for freelancers, consultants, digital nomads and other forms of digital solopreneurs.
 If, however, a company has several co-founders, it is a multi-shareholder company.

 Although the Estonian Commercial Code (Äriseadustik) distinguishes between six forms of business entities (please see a comparison on the State portal), a private limited company (OÜ) is the most common form of business among both Estonian residents and e-residents.
 The below advice is specific to a private limited company, or OÜ.

-If all co-founders of a multi-shareholder company are able to give digital signatures (they have an e-Residency digital ID card or an Estonian, Latvian, Finnish or Belgian ID card), then the online registration process of a multi-shareholder OÜ is essentially the same as a single-shareholder OÜ.
-As an alternative to the online registration, any OÜ can also be registered through a notary, though this would require a trip to Estonia for you and your co-founders.
+If all co-founders of a multi-shareholder company are able to give digital signatures (they have an e-Residency digital ID card or an Estonian, Latvian ID card or Lithuanian mobile ID), then the online registration process of a multi-shareholder OÜ is essentially the same as a single-shareholder OÜ.
+As an alternative to online registration, any OÜ can also be registered through a notary, though this would require a trip to Estonia for you and your co-founders.

-If all shareholders are private persons, you may establish the company without a share capital contribution at incorporation.
-Be sure your team understands how share capital contribution works .
-If you choose to contribute share capital at incorporation, a start-up account should be opened and all shareholders should transfer their agreed contributions to the start-up account.
+Be sure your team understands how share capital contribution works.
+When registering your company, an account should be opened and all shareholders should transfer their agreed contributions to the account.
 If the articles of incorporation provide for the possibility of non-monetary contributions, shareholders should act accordingly.

 Please note that in case of the sale of shares by one of the shareholders, other shareholders have a pre-preemptive right to purchase them unless the articles of association foresee otherwise.
 Commercial code sets voting thresholds for major types of corporate resolutions.
 These thresholds can be modified in the articles of association.
 If necessary, the shareholders’ agreement can be concluded as well.